GrubieKreatur/Test2_cpp/README.md

-# Test2_cpp
+# TicTacToe_cpp
-# Test2_cpp
+# TicTacToe_cpp

 ## Overview

-Test2_cpp is a C++ project that implements a Tic-Tac-Toe game featuring multiple player types:

-- **Human Player**: Allows a human to play the game.
+TicTacToe_cpp is a C++ project designed to demonstrate core algorithmic concepts and graphics integration.
+The project primarily implements a minimax algorithm to address decision-making problems and utilizes the SFML library for multimedia and graphical functionalities.
+This project serves as a foundation for exploring game logic, AI strategies, and real-time graphics in C++.

+## Features
+The project features several distinct game modes, allowing players to choose the style of play that best suits them:

+- **Human vs. Human:**
+  Two players take turns playing on the same computer.
+This mode is ideal for local multiplayer sessions where players can directly compete against each other.

+- **Human vs. Computer:**
+  In this mode, the player faces off against an AI opponent.
+Play against the computer at various difficulty settings.
-- **Easy Bot Player**: A bot with basic decision-making capabilities.
+   - **Easy Bot Player**: A bot with random decision-making capabilities.
-- **Normal Bot Player**: A bot with intermediate strategies.
+  - **Normal Bot Player**: A bot with basic strategies.
   - **Hard Bot Player**: A bot with advanced tactics for challenging gameplay.

-The game includes a main menu for navigation and a graphical interface for an enhanced user experience.

-## Features

-- **Multiple Difficulty Levels**: Choose from Easy, Normal, or Hard bot opponents.
-- **Human vs. Bot Gameplay**: Play against the computer at various difficulty settings.
 - **Graphical User Interface**: Enjoy a visual representation of the game board and interactions.

 ## Requirements